Skip to content

 Handle Repo cloned When to use

-user/skill github.com/user/skills Default — repo is always named skills
+user/skill github.com/user/skills Explicit owner — repo is always named skills

 user/repo/skill github.com/user/repo Skills live in a differently named repo